gmac/schema-stitching-handbook/computed-fields/README.md

 });
 ```

 The `RemoveObjectFieldDeprecations` transform will un-deprecate these fields within the gateway schema.
-The subservice-level deprecations at least offer some insight on why certain fields don't work when accessed directly.
+The subservice-level deprecations at least offer some insight as to why certain fields don't work when accessed directly.